sdegutis/immaculatalibrary.com/app/data/movies/padre-pio.md

 ### Caveats

-A few scenes might be inappropriate for children younger than teenagers.
-Padre Pio exorcizes a possessed woman.
-Shortly afterwards, he's physically attacked by invisible demons.
-Later, a man admits to a plot to commit murder.
+Overall not appropriate for children:

+* Padre Pio exorcizes a possessed woman
+* He's physically attacked by invisible demons
+* A man admits to preparing to commit murder